adityaarun2/exploratory-data-analysis-project/README.md

 * **Null Hypothesis:** There is no difference between the mean average ratings of simple recipes versus the mean average ratings of complex recipes.
 * **Alternate Hypothesis:** There is a difference between the mean average ratings of simple recipes versus the mean average ratings of complex recipes.

 Lastly, in order to measure the difference, we will be using a **absolute difference of means** test statistic because we are comparing two quantitative distributions.
+Additionally, in our alternate hypothesis, we are simply measuring difference, not direction.
+Therefore, the absolute difference of means statistic is the correct choice for this test.

 <iframe src="hypothesis_plot.html" width=800 height=600 frameBorder=0></iframe>